-(1) Calculated by multiplying the number of shares and DSUs held by the December 29, 2023 closing price of the common shares on the TSX of \$4.38 per share.
+(1) Calculated by multiplying the number of shares and DSUs held by the December 31, 2024 closing price of the common shares on the TSX of \$3.70 per share.

-(2) Mr. Greager's ownership guideline is four times his annual salary.
+(2) Mr. Greager's ownership guideline is five times his annual salary.
 Mr. Greager does not hold any DSUs.

-(3) Ms. Lekatsas joined the Board in February of 2023 and has three years to reach the guideline.
+(3) Ms. Lekatsas and Ms. Thom Cepak each joined the Board in 2023 and have three years to reach the guideline.